 The Group is dedicated to preserving business integrity.
-The Group sets out the relevant policies in the employee handbook to guide the employees to abide by the code of conduct.
+The Group sets out the relevant policies in the Employee Handbook to guide the employees to abide by the code of conduct.
 The code of conduct provides a clear definition of the provision and acceptance of interests, such as gifts and souvenirs, and ways to deal with conflicts of interest.
 Also, the Group specifies the ethical conduct of its employees through the internal control manuals approved by the Board.
 All employees are required to become acquainted with and to abide by these policies and procedures.
-Training on anti-corruption may also be provided to employee to enhance awareness.

-The Group established a whistle-blowing policy that ensures any internal or external stakeholder can raise any issue through any of our independent and accessible whistle-blowing channels.
+The Group established a whistle-blowing policy that ensures any internal or external stakeholder can raise any issue through any of its independent and accessible whistle-blowing channels.
 Such reports, if any, shall be transmitted directly to the executive Directors for follow-up, investigation, and reporting.
 Corrective measures shall be taken.